Is it easy to do?

 What’s included with the IMCW2 Micro Corrector?

-As you can see from the image below, the kit comes with 4 screws, 4 stand-offs, a hex key wrench, and the very important orange o’ring seal.
+As you can see from the image below, the kit comes with one Handbook, three M4 x 20 cup fixing adjustment screws (235748-1), four 3mm hex screws, four Stand-off Spacers, a 3mm hexagon wrench (Allen Key), one Calibration certificated, and the very important 4″ buna-a orange o-ring seal (013491-000).

-This first steps is important.
+This first steps are important.
 The configuration for the correct size meter should be setup and uploaded to the Micro Corrector.
-One thing to note is that every Micro Correct comes configured standard from the factory for a 3M175.
+One thing to note is that every Micro Correct comes configured standard from the factory for a 3M175 B3 Series meter.
 If the meter size happens to be a 3M175, then you can skip this first step.
 However, if your meter is a different size model, then you will need to configure it accordingly.
 This is accomplished using the User Terminal Software (also known as MCUT), and the PC to IMC Programming Cable.

 User Terminal Software